Water... An element so necessary for our pets - yet it is typically just taken for granted by most pet parents.

 Please at least, make sure your pets water is filtered, clean, fresh and free from harmful contaminants.

-Even some filtered water, which is safe for dogs, can still contribute to the formation of silica stones in the urine and also be a partial cause of some kidney issues.
+Even some filtered water, which is thought to be perfectly safe for dogs and cats, can still contribute to the formation of silica stones in the urine and also be a partial cause of some kidney issues.
 Urinary issues are a BIG problem in both felines and canines.

 We all want to do anything we can to keep our pets healthy and happy.
 Giving your pet a better life might be as simple as changing their water.